 CFDs are intended for investors who have knowledge of, or are experienced with, leveraged products.
-Likely investors will understand how the prices of CFDs are derived, the key concepts of margin and leverage and the fact that although retail clients may be subject to negative balance protection, they can still lose their entire investment.
-Professional clients' losses can exceed their deposits.
+Likely investors will understand how the prices of CFDs are derived, the key concepts of margin and leverage and the fact that although Retail Clients are subject to negative balance protection, they can still lose their entire investment.
 Indeed, they will understand the risk/reward profile of the product compared to traditional share dealing.
-Investors will also have appropriate financial means and the ability to bear losses of the entire investment if they are retail clients or more than their deposits if they are professional clients.
+Investors will also have appropriate financial means and the ability to bear losses of the entire investment.